 To use the Alert Logic agent to collect network traffic from a host with containers, the host must be running an operating system (OS) type that is supported by the agent.
-To review a list of supported OS types, refer to Requirements for the Alert Logic agent.
+To review a list of supported OS types, refer to our Cloud Defender System Requirements or Managed Detection & Response Requirements for the Alert Logic Agent.
 Once installed, the agent handles nearly everything on its own without the need for further configuration.

 In addition, this solution is ideal for deployments with single containers.
 However, hosts with multiple containers can still deploy the agent in this method to capture traffic.

 How the Agent Works

 When the Alert Logic agent is installed, it is automatically configured to listen on all interfaces, and this setting cannot be changed.
 The only exception is that the agent will avoid binding to loopbacks.
 It does bind to Docker0, which is responsible for switching traffic between containers, between containers and the host, and between containers and the outside world.
 This functionality results in the agent capturing all available traffic on the host that would need to be inspected.

 There are some nuances to a few aspects of deploying the Alert Logic agent to capture container traffic.
 The following points should be considered prior to and during deployment and configuration.

 It is important to note that when configuring container networking, you must set Docker0 to run in promiscuous mode by running the following command:

 ip link set docker0 promisc on